corentin-ryr/MultiMedEval/README.md

 The user must implement one Callable: `batcher`.
 It takes a batch of input and must return the answer.
 The batch is a list of inputs.
 Each input is a tuple of:
-* a prompt in the form of a Hugginface style conversation between a user and an assistant.
+* a prompt in the form of a Hugginface-style conversation between a user and an assistant.
 * a list of Pillow images.
 The number of images matches the number of <img> tokens in the prompt and are ordered.

 ```python